mmelamud-godaddy/how-to-become-a-better-developer/solid.md

 ### *Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification*

+This principle is usually instantly related to inheritance.
+A well-defined parent class that holds functionality and children of this class extend or reuse the mentioned functionality.
+In reality, it just means that we should be able to reuse and extend code without having to modify the original implementation.

+Instead of using inheritance, Functional Programming achieves this by using two tools.
+Composition to create new behaviors from previously defined functions and higher-order functions to change functionality at runtime.

 ## Liskov Substitution Principle

 ### *Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.*